microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 1. support to logical group projects.
 To support this a `Group` vertex got added.
 1. knowing how unique a moniker is.
 To support this a `unique` property got added to the `Moniker`.
 1. the `nextMoniker` edge got replaced by a more generic `attach` edge.
 This was possible since monikers now carry a `unique` property which was before encoded in the direction of the `nextMoniker` edge.
 1. In programming languages supporting polymorphism calls at runtime can be bound to a different type then statically know.
 An example are overridden methods in object oriented programming languages.
 Since dumps can be created on a per project basis we need to add additional information to the dumps so that these polymorphic binds can be capture.
-The general concept of moniker cascades got therefore introduced.
+The general concept of reference links got therefore introduced (see section [Multiple Project](#multiProjects)).
+In short it allows a tool to annotate an `item` edge with a property values `referenceLinks`.
+1. To better shard the output into chunks the `items` edge carry an additional property `shard`.
+This property was named `document` in an early version of the 0.5 specification.

 An old 0.4.0 version of the specification is available [here](../../0.4.0/specification)